datalakehouse/docs/docs/tools/cli/service/topic.rst

 ``avn service topic-delete``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Deletes a Kafka topic on the specified Aiven for Apache Kafka service.
+Deletes a Kafka topic on the specified DLH for Apache Kafka service.

 .. list-table::
   :header-rows: 1